-At the National Reference Laboratory for Avian Influenza, we examine samples (organs, swabs, carcasses) for direct virus detection using real-time RT-PCR, sequencing and with egg culture and haemagglutination test (HA).
-Indirect detection by determination of antibodies is performed by ELISA and haemagglutination inhibition test (HAH).
+At the National Reference Laboratory for Avian Influenza (NRL, AGES Mödling), we test various bird samples (organs, swabs, carcasses) for the presence of AIV using Influenza A real-time RT-PCR.
+Positive detections are further subtyped and confirmed by sequencing, egg culture and hemagglutination test (HA).
+Indirect detection by determination of antibodies is performed by ELISA and hemagglutination inhibition test (HAH).

-Hemagglutination test: Certain viruses such as influenza viruses bind erythrocytes to their surface by means of hemagglutinin.
-This causes the blood to clump together (agglutinate).
-The amount of virus can be determined by means of dilution series.
+Hemagglutination test: Certain viruses, such as influenza A viruses, bind erythrocytes to their surface using hemagglutinin.
+This causes the blood to agglutinate (clump together).
+Dilution series can be used to determine the amount of virus.

-Hemagglutination inhibition test: Special antibodies can prevent the agglutination/clumping caused by the virus.
-In this way, antibody titers and specific individual virus strains can be determined.
+Hemagglutination inhibition test: Special antibodies can prevent the agglutination (clumping) caused by the virus.
+In this way, antibody titers and specific antibodies directed against individual AI virus strains can be determined.

-ELISA: Enzyme-linked immunosorbent assay is an antibody-based detection method, antibodies bind to an antigen and are visualized by an enzymatic color reaction.
+ELISA: The Enzyme-linked Immunosorbent Assay is an antibody-based detection method.
+Antibodies present in serum bind to a specific antigen and are measured qualitatively or semi-quantitatively using an enzymatic color reaction.

-Egg culture: A potentially infectious vaccination solution is prepared from the samples, with which guaranteed virus-free chicken eggs are inoculated.
+Egg culture: a potentially infectious inoculum solution is prepared from the samples, with which guaranteed virus-free chicken eggs are inoculated.
 These eggs are incubated for at least five days.
-If highly pathogenic avian influenza viruses are present, the embryos in the eggs die and the virus in the allantios can be identified by haemagglutination (HA).
+If highly pathogenic HPAI viruses are present, the embryos in the eggs die and the virus in the allantios can be identified by hemagglutination (HA).